SQL Notebook

 ON py.parking_id = ph.parking_id;

 FROM tells the query which table to read.
-Short aliases (like ph, py) make the query shorter and easier to read, especially when joining tables.
+Short aliases (like ph, py) make the query shorter and easier to read, especially when you join tables.

 Inner Join (Most Common)